 SYMPHONY No 3, op.16

-The first movement is an angry juxtaposition of ideas that can never be reconciled and which lead to this outburst and coda.
+The first movement is an angry juxtaposition of ideas that can never be reconciled and leads to a mighty outburst on the whole orchestra followed by a brief, violent coda.

-After the return of the first part, an accelerando culminates in a timpani solo which ushers in a coda in which the banal theme from the central part takes on a new, tragic aspect.
+The second movement is an ironic scherzo, in ABA form.
+In the central section a deliberately banal tune is repeatedly knocked out by the orchestra at increasingly close intervals.
+When the first part returns, an accelerando culminates in a timpani solo which ushers in a coda in which the banal theme from the central part takes on a new, tragic aspect.

-This movement is as long as the other two put together and is a combination passacaglia and development of the symphony's main idea of conflict between two tonal areas a semitone apart.
-Here's a passage from the passacaglia...
+This is followed without a break by a movement that is as long as the other two put together.
+It is a combination passacaglia and development of the symphony's main idea of conflict between two tonal areas a semitone apart.